The Guide to Museums Free-for-All in Los Angeles

 The Museum of Contemporary Art (250 S. Grand Ave, Los Angeles 90012) is the only artist-founded museum in Los Angeles.
 MOCA houses one of the most compelling collections of contemporary art in the world, comprising roughly 7,000 objects, and has a diverse history of ground-breaking, historically-significant exhibitions.

 Both Downtown LA locations of MOCA will be participating in the Free-for-All: Grand Avenue and The Geffen Contemporary in Little Tokyo (152 N. Central Avenue, Los Angeles 90012).
+Advance reservations are required for the Free-for-All.

-Noah's Ark exhibit at the Skirball Cultural Center
+Noah's Ark at Skirball Cultural Center

-Noah's Ark | Photo: Skirball Cultural Center
+Noah's Ark at Skirball Cultural Center | Photo: Yuri Hasegawa

 Skirball Cultural Center